Lordyphon2021/LordyLink-online-firmware-updater/README.md

 -implement "delete set" on mouse right-click instead of push button.

 -display github link and mandatory qt licence text in menu bar

+- newer macOS builds, it only works on catalina